gch1p/voidnsrun/README.md

 ## Example

-Let's imagine you want to use some proprietary glibc-linked app on your musl-libc Void Linux box.
+Let's imagine you want to use some proprietary glibc app on your musl-libc Void Linux box.
 Let it be Vivaldi browser for the example.
 You unpacked it to `/opt/vivaldi` and it doesn't work, obviously.